mcc85sx/FightingEntropy/readme.md

         $Module  = Invoke-Expression $Install
     }

+# Classes
-# Classes [These are updated a fair amount...
-Also, some aren't used anymore.
-Still, here's an idea of what they are]
+These are updated a fair amount...
+Some aren't used anymore.
+Still, here's an idea of what they are

 [Control]